eyasumecha/Sudoku-game-project/COLLABORATING.md

 # Collaborating

-Project status, TODOs, and responsibilities in `TODO.md`.
+Project status, TODOs, and responsibilities are in `TODO.md`.

 For code, please follow the style guide defined in `STYLEGUIDE.md`.

-# Git
+## Git

 We will use git to manage our project.
 [This][1] is a great resource for understanding git's underlying model.
 We will use some sort of branching